AdaCore/Http_Cyclone/README.md

 Compilation
 -----------

+To compile the project, you need to have installed the arm compiler for ada, that can be found here https://www.adacore.com/download.
+Install it in the recommanded location.

 Use `make` to compile the project, and `make flash` to install it on the STM32 card.

+If the ARM compiler is not installed in the default directory, you can use `make RTS=<install_dir>` to help the compiler to find the require files for the compilation.

 You can see the debug messages by opening a terminal on the card with `minicom -D /dev/ttyACM0`.